tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 Implementations MAY include proprietary or vendor-specific keys in destination rules to define custom matching logic not specified in this document.

-Similarly to proprietary keys in proxy definitions ({{proxy-proprietary-keys}}), a proprietary key in destination rule MUST contain at least one underscore character ("_"), which separates a vendor-specific namespace from the key name.
+Similar to proprietary keys in proxy definitions ({{proxy-proprietary-keys}}), a proprietary key in destination rule MUST contain at least one underscore character ("_"), which separates a vendor-specific namespace from the key name.
 For example, "acme_processid" could be a key used to apply rules only to traffic of a specific process identifier as defined by vendor acme.